STOKEBLOKE1/Acme/README.md

 # Acme
  OOP programming fundamentals C#

 This basic application shows a business layer project along with relevant business layer tests, a test project and logging methods with polymorphism via inheritance.
-We use some custom classes like Customer.cs, Product.cs and Address.cs, we also have respository classes that later on store the address, products and customers and create save and retrive methods along with logging with the interface ILoggable.
+We use some custom classes like Customer.cs, Product.cs and Address.cs, we also have respository classes that later on store the address, products and customers and create save and retrieve methods along with logging via the interface ILoggable.

-Identifying Classes from Requirements deliver by subject matter experts
+Identifying Classes from Requirements delivered by subject matter experts

- - Staring with the Nouns
+ - Starting with the Nouns
  - Abstraction
  - Encapsulation

 Building Entity Clasees

  - How to layer an application and building business logic
- - Buildind classes with properties and utilizing static methods
+ - Building classes with properties and utilizing static methods

 Building Entity Classes via methods

  - Running tests
  - Constructor chaining
- - Sepeartion of Concerns
+ - Separation of Concerns

 Establishing Relationships

  - Defining relationships
- - Types of Relationships
+ - Types of relationships
- - Compostion
+ - Composition
- - Compostion - Reference
+ - Composition - References
- - Compostion: Id's
+ - Composition: Id's
  - Inheritance

 Leveraging Reuse through Inheritance

  - The .NET object class
- - Overing base class functionality
+ - Overridding base class functionality
  - Polymorphism
- - Building an overidablebase class
+ - Building an overidable base class

 Building reusbale components

- - Static Classes and Methods=
+ - Static Classes and Methods
  - Extension Methods

 Interfaces